It’s better to keep answers diagrammatic and less verbose.

 Biochemistry and Physiology

-- Practical Bio-chemical pathway with structural formula of molecules are important.
+- Practical Biochemical pathway with the structural formula of molecules is important.

 - Represent most information through flow charts.